-The split screw is a hand-held tool for splitting logs, firewood and kindling.
+The Bosch Splinter is a hand-held combi drill/driver attachment for splitting logs, firewood and kindling.
 It does this with the high torque rotation of the conical threaded brass bit.
 The thread pulls the cone into the wood and its conical cross-section is then responsible splitting it apart.

-It was designed primary for those who want to split firewood easily, perhaps they are elderly and/or less abled to wield an axe, or who simply want to put in less effort.
+It was designed primary for those who want to split firewood easily, perhaps they are elderly and/or less abled to wield an axe or use a saw, or who simply want to put in less effort.

-Three models were made, firstly a functional prototype to test wether the concept is at all feasible, secondly a solid works CAD model, and thirdly an aesthetic and ergonomic prototype.
+Three models were made, firstly a functional prototype to test whether the concept is at all feasible, secondly a solid works CAD model, and thirdly an aesthetic and ergonomic prototype.

 Below: Presentation board image of the CAD model.